trustin/sphinx-maven/src/site/sphinx/configuration.rst

 Sample Documentation Config
 =============================

-Sphinx looks at `conf.py` in the documentation source directory for building the final HTML or PDF file.
+Sphinx looks at `conf.py` in the documentation source directory for building the final HTML file.
 This file contains some basic settings for getting the desired output.
 The configuration used for generating the plugin documentation is given
 below: